 K9.1 Appeals relating to the formal internal publication of results: Internal Review:

-(i) The student makes an appeal by completing a Student’s Results Query Form, clearly identifying the reason on which the appeal is based (by reference to K2 above) and hands it to the College Student Centre within 10 working days of receiving the result in writing.
+The student makes an appeal by completing a Student’s Results Query Form, clearly identifying the reason on which the appeal is based (by reference to K2 above) and sends it to the College Student Centre within 10 working days of receiving the result in writing.

 The query will be referred to the appropriate programme leader for investigation, or to the Head of the Subject if the programme leader is involved in the circumstances leading to the appeal.